bladedancerrr/UniHack2019/README.md

 Note: resources folder has the old implementation of getstudyspace without using chalice

-Now the .py files and algorithms, google map popular times and the scrapers are in chalice/getstudyspace/chalicelib
+Now the actual .py files and algorithms, google map popular times and the scrapers that constitute tha API are in chalice/getstudyspace/chalicelib